Underground-Ops/underground-nexus/README.md

-# Underground Nexus - nexus0 Portable Cloud VPS Desktop (Chrome RDP READY)
+# Underground Nexus - nexus0 Portable Cloud VPS Desktop and Terminal Server (Chrome RDP READY)

+What is a Terminal Server and why do Data Centers use this technology?

 Enjoy glorious Ubuntu KDE browser-based Desktops with optional Google Chrome RDP Terminal access on Docker or Kubernetes!

 **(This Virtual Private Desktop Server can be deployed inside of the Underground Nexus k3d KuberNexus version of Kubernetes or any other flavor of Kubernetes, this may be used as a standalone VPS or for inviting collaborators through the use of Chrome RDP - *nexus0 is a standalone VPS solution that can deploy independently from the Underground Nexus*)**

-## A nexus0 VPS can be deployed on an amd64 docker system with two commands:
+## A nexus0 VPS Terminal Server can be deployed on an amd64 docker system with two commands:
-- `docker run -itd --name=nexus0 -h nexus0 --privileged -e PUID=1050 -e PGID=1050 -e TZ=America/Colorado -p 1000:3000 --restart=always -v nexus0:/config -v /var/run/docker.sock:/var/run/docker.sock natoascode/nexus0`
+- `docker run -itd --name=nexus0 -h nexus0 --privileged -e PUID=1050 -e PGID=1050 -e TZ=America/Colorado -p 1000:3000 --restart=always -v nexus0:/config -v /etc/docker:/etc/docker -v /usr/local/bin/docker:/usr/local/bin/docker -v /var/run/docker.sock:/var/run/docker.sock natoascode/nexus0`
+- `docker exec nexus0 sh nexus0.sh`
+- Once the install completes **access your browser desktop at:** http://localhost:1000

+## To deploy a nexus0 VPS without Docker socket access (more secure if Docker's socket is not needed):
+- `docker run -itd --name=nexus0 -h nexus0 -e PUID=1050 -e PGID=1050 -e TZ=America/Colorado -p 1000:3000 --restart=always -v nexus0:/config natoascode/nexus0`
 - `docker exec nexus0 sh nexus0.sh`
 - Once the install completes **access your browser desktop at:** http://localhost:1000